antonmark/gluster/README.md

 This is a spin on the gfid-to-dirname.sh tool by Ravishankar N (https://github.com/itisravi).

-Requires the trusted.gfid2path xattr exists which exists without any special options enabled in Glusterfs 3.12+, or with quota's on prior to that version.
+Requires the trusted.gfid2path xattr exists.
+It should without any special options enabled in Glusterfs 3.12+, or with quota's on prior to that version.

 ```